 Celestial Navigation in the Age of Sail

-A fast-paced introductory workshop in the history and the techniques of celestial navigation as it was practiced aboard American vessels in the Age of Sail.
-You will learn how to take sights and work calculations, especially as it was done aboard Mystic Seaport’s premier exhibit vessel, the 1841 whaleship Charles W. Morgan.
-Examining original logbooks and navigational calculations from her voyages, you will apply these same methods to modern navigation.
-In this class, you will learn how to use and adjust sextants and octants, both historical instruments and their modern equivalents.
-You will learn the classic method of finding latitude by “Noon Sun”.
+A fast-paced introductory workshop in the history and the actual techniques of celestial navigation as it was practiced aboard American vessels in the Age of Sail.
+We’ll learn how to take sights and work calculations, especially as done aboard Mystic Seaport Museum’s premier vessel, the 1841 whaleship Charles W. Morgan.
+Examining original logbooks and navigational calculations from its voyages, we’ll apply these same methods to modern navigation.

-Requirements: Basic addition and subtraction, good familiarity with latitude and longitude.
-Recommended for ages 13+.
+- Requirements: Basic addition and subtraction, a good understanding of latitude and longitude on the globe.